 When an airliner slides off the end of a runway, the NTSB often calls upon NASA for help.
 Why?
 The ``space agency'' actually has a history of researching runway surface conditions going back to joint projects with the U.S. Air Force in the 1960s.
 It seems that with the higher tire pressures and faster landing speeds of the then-new jet transports, hydroplaning became a serious problem, which the engineers set out to correct.
 That effort was reinvigorated as NASA later searched for optimum ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Runaway Runways: Why You Can't Stop".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Runaway Runways: Why You Can't Stop".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.